JakeYallop/WasmSharp/README.md

 pnpm build-serve
 ```

-Publishing WasmSharp, building the playground has a shortcut command:
+Building @wasmsharp/core, building the playground, and then previewing it has a shortcut command:
 ```
 pnpm all
 ```